-- A. Except as expressly provided herein, any nonconforming use may be continued indefinitely, except that such nonconforming use and any building, structure or property on which such nonconforming use is located: - (1) Shall not be enlarged, altered, extended, reconstructed or restored or placed on a different portion of the lot or parcel of land occupied by such use on the effective date of this Chapter, nor shall any external evidence of such use be increased by any means whatsoever. - (2) Shall not be moved to another location where such use would be nonconforming. - (3) Shall not be changed to another nonconforming use without approval by the Board of Appeals, and then only to a use which, in the opinion of the Board of Appeals, is of the same or of a more restricted nature. - (4) Shall not be reestablished if such use has been discontinued for any reason for a period of one year or more.
-Intent to resume a nonconforming use shall not confer the right to do so. - (5) Shall not be reestablished if such use had been changed or replaced by a conforming use. - (6) Shall not be restored, repaired or rebuilt for other than a conforming use after damage from any cause, unless the nonconforming use is reinstated within one year of such damage; if the restoration of such building is not completed within said one-year period, the nonconforming use of such building shall be deemed to have been discontinued, unless such nonconforming use is carried on without interruption in the undamaged portion of such building. - (7) Notwithstanding § 150-20(A)(6), shall not be repaired or rebuilt unless the use is changed to a conforming use if the building containing the nonconforming use is damaged by fire or other causes to the extent of 50% of its fair value.
+- A. Except as expressly provided herein, any nonconforming use may be continued indefinitely, except that such nonconforming use and any building, structure or property on which such nonconforming use is located: - (1) Shall not be enlarged, altered, extended, reconstructed or restored or placed on a different portion of the lot or parcel of land occupied by such use on the effective date of this Chapter, nor shall any external evidence of such use be increased by any means whatsoever. - (2) Shall not be moved to another location where such use would be nonconforming. - (3) Shall not be changed to another nonconforming use without approval by the Board of Appeals, and then only to a use which, in the opinion of the Board of Appeals, is of the same or of a more restricted nature.

+(4) Shall not be reestablished if such use had been changed or replaced by a conforming use.